DanishjeetSingh/flow_lines/README.md

 A generative art visualization that creates dynamic particle flow fields using mathematical transformations.
 Particles move across the canvas, generating intricate, evolving patterns driven by trigonometric calculations.

+*NOTE* This is an old project, I'm just making this a stand-alone repo now.

 ## Features

 - Procedurally generated particle trajectories